MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-install-os.md

 ## Boot and install the operating system

-To install the Azure Stack HCI, version 23H2 operating system, follow these steps:
+To install the Azure Stack HCI operating system, version 23H2 , follow these steps:

 1. [Download the Azure Stack HCI operating system from the Azure portal](./download-azure-stack-hci-23h2-software.md).